Dependency injection and the IoC container

 }

-Now UserService automatically receives a Disk configured for R2, while PostService receives one configured for S3, all through the same Disk type hint.
-This keeps your service code clean while allowing fine-grained control over dependencies.
+Now SubscriptionService automatically receives StripeProvider when it's constructed, while OrderService receives PaypalProvider, all through the same PaymentService type hint.
+This keeps your service code clean and focused on business logic while giving you fine-grained control over which dependencies are injected based on context.

 The container provides a straightforward API for swapping dependencies with fake implementations during tests.
 This allows you to test your code in isolation without hitting real external services.